rkej/IPLFantasy/README.md

 # IPLFantasy
 Fantasy App for Indian Premier League.
-The project is in it's very initial stages of development currently.
+The project is in it's very initial stages of development currently and we only intend to create a very minimum viable product until we deploy this project.
 <br> **Mainly for people new to Spring and React**
 <br> **Tech stack:**
 <br> Framework - Spring boot with Maven build